 The Company accounts for business combinations using the acquisition method of accounting and, accordingly, the assets and liabilities of the acquired entities are primarily measured at their estimated fair values at the date of acquisition.
 The excess of the fair value of the consideration transferred over the estimated fair value of the net assets acquired is classified as goodwill.
 Goodwill is not amortized and is tested for impairment on an annual basis or more frequently if events or changes in circumstances indicate that it might be impaired.
 The annual review for goodwill impairment is performed at the reporting unit level which is one level below the Company's operating segments.
-The Company can initially assess qualitative factors to determine whether events or changes in circumstances indicate that goodwill might be impaired and if the Company concludes that it is not more likely than not that the fair value of the reporting unit is greater than its carrying value, the Company will then perform the quantitative goodwill impairment test is performed, the Company compares the fair value of the reporting units.
+The Company can initially assess qualitative factors to determine whether events or changes in circumstances indicate that goodwill might be impaired and if the Company concludes that it is not more likely than not that the fair value of the reporting unit is greater than its carrying value, the Company will then perform the quantitative goodwill impairment test.
+The Company can elect to proceed directly to the quantitative goodwill impairment test for any of its reporting units.
 If the quantitative goodwill impairment test is performed, the Company compares the fair value of the reporting unit to its carrying value, including its goodwill.
 If the carrying value of a reporting unit including its goodwill exceeds its fair value, goodwill impairment is measured at the amount by which the reporting unit's carrying value exceeds its fair value.